ammar-tanwar/bloglearnbay/posts/method-overriding-in-python-of-data-science-everything-you-need-to-know.md

 tableData:
   [
-   Method Overriding in Python of Data Science Everything You Need to Know, In Python, What Is Method Overriding?,
+   Method Overriding in Python of Data Science Everything You Need to Know, In Python What Is Method Overriding?,
 Multiple And Multilevel Inheritances In Method Overriding, What Is The Use Of Method Overriding In Python For Data Science, Method Overriding Characteristics,